Jwan622/FlyAwayFromHere/notes.md

 #    not need to know about how the request parameters come through.
 IT just needs to know how to search terms.
 The goal is to decouple
 #    and keep ojbects as dumb as possible.
 This way, refactoring like I'm doing now is easier in the future.
 # 4) For the love of god, look at the api first next time before building a rails app that uses an api.

+5) In FindTrip, the find_all method was originally written like this:

+ if qpx_search["trips"]["tripOption"]
+   qpx_search["trips"]["tripOption"].map do...

+ but that was making two calls to the api which was inefficient.
+But strangely, the first api call would populate with real data but the second one would always come back blank.
+Why is this?